emanalytic/emanalytic/README.md

 I'm thrilled you've stopped by.

 ## About Me
-I'm a computer science undergraduate with a burning passion for data science and machine learning!
+I'm a computer science undergraduate with a passion for data science and machine learning!

+**Currently, I'm:**
+- Taking my deep learning skills to new level ..
+- Building automation stuff in free time
+- Enhancing my machine learning skills with hands on projects
+- Exploring the LLMS

 **My Expertise:**
 - Programming with Python and SQL
-- Building and tuning Machine Learning models
+- Building and tuning Machine Learning models ^_^
-- Diving deep into the realms of Artificial Intelligence ^_^

-**Currently, I'm:**
-- Enhancing my machine learning skills with hands-on projects
-- Exploring advanced topics in AI, aiming to contribute innovative solutions to the tech community

 ## Let's Connect!
 I find great joy in connecting with like-minded individuals and sharing insights on the latest in tech.